-A heavy downpour was reportedly on its way but we reckon that we still have a couple of hours to discuss the matter on hand.
+A heavy downpour was reportedly on its way, but we reckon that we still have a couple of hours to discuss the matter on hand.
 Well, he first saw her on a crowded elevator, midway to his floor.
 He eventually braved the odds and spoke to her after a few more encounters which turned out to be a positive thing that he did.
-He was always proud about that, and would boisterously tell friends at dinner tables or after a few rounds of drinks during the weekend literature meetings held at his place.
+He was always proud of that and would boisterously tell friends at dinner tables or after a few rounds of drinks during the weekend literature meetings held at his place.

 We live near to each other, practically a good stone’s throw away.
 He was at the door for a good fifteen minutes before I reluctantly answered back.

-I crammed my pockets with keys, phone and a few change, quickly pulling a jacket on.
+I crammed my pockets with keys, phone, and a few changes, quickly pulling a jacket on.
 I took a deep sigh as I braced myself before stepping out.
 In the sun, I can see more visibly the tufts on my coat and the highway lines of my skin.
 Invariably despising this idea almost immediately, but there was also a hint of mood that stirred inside me.
-All of a sudden I became somewhat excited to see the moonglow and thought about spring.
+All of a sudden, I became somewhat excited to see the moonglow and thought about spring.

-On the reflection of a glass, my eyes followed a line of ants marching across the pane until I could no longer see where they were heading.
+On the reflection of the glass, my eyes followed a line of ants marching across the pane until I could no longer see where they were heading.